 3. Uncover what prompted you to do that.
 What was the precursor?
 What prompted you to act the way that you did?

 4. Now, decide that when that happens again, you will do something differently.
 Describe what it is you will do, as specifically and graphically as possible.
 Decide to change your behaviour.

 Using this simple process you’ll be able to turn even your most intense failures into stepping stones for your growth and development.

 About Dave Kahle, The Growth Coach:

 Dave Kahle is a consultant and trainer who helps his clients increase their sales and improve their sales productivity.
 Dave has trained thousands of salespeople to be more successful in the Information Age economy.
 He is the author of over 500 articles, a monthly e-zine, and six books.
 You can join Dave's "Thinking About Sales Ezine" on-line at: http://www.davekahle.com/mailinglist.html.
 For more information visit http://www.davekahle.com or phone: 800.331.1287 -- 616.451.9377

-If learning from failure might turn around business to business sales results, we can help.
+Learning from failure offers a reliable way to turnaround sales results.
+If you nee to increase business to business sales performance, we can help.
 Telephone +44 (0)1392 851500.
 We will be pleased to discuss your needs or talk through some options.
 Send email to firstname.lastname@example.org for a prompt reply or use the contact form here.